MaybeTarun/Revo/README.md

 ## 🌟 Feedback & Support

-If you like Revo or have suggestions for improvement, let us know!
+If you like Revo or have suggestions for improvement, let me know!
+You can reach out to me on [Twitter](https://twitter.com/MaybeTarun).

 Happy coding with Revo! 🎉